ericyaang/ericyaang/README.md

 ### Hi there 👋

-I'm Eric Yang, a curious data adventurer with a background in economics, I have experience in data science, especially where it intersects with economics.
-I use machine learning to analyze structured data for predictive analyses, pattern recognition, and actionable insights.
+I'm Eric Yang, a curious data adventurer with a background in economics.
+I specialize in the area where data science intersects with econometrics, I focus on predictive analytics, pattern recognition, and deriving actionable insights from structured data.
 I also enjoy searching, extracting, and shaping datasets to be utilized in analytics and machine learning applications.

 ## 🔨 Technologies I Use